floragunncom/search-guard-helm/docs/sg-200-upgrade.md

      update_sgconfig_on_change: false
    ```

-   Run the helm upgrade command and wait for the upgrade process to complete.
-For the helm upgrade command,add the parameter `--timeout=1h`
-   In the case of highly distributed, the value of the `--timeout` parameter should be appropriately increased.
-Then execute the following command to access the POD that will provide access to sgctl.sh:
+   Execute the following command to access the POD that will provide access to sgctl.sh:
    ```
    kubectl -n <namespace> exec  $(kubectl -n <namespace> get pod -l role=sgctl-cli  -o jsonpath='{.items[0].metadata.name}') -it bash
    ```